civican/legisinfo/44-1/bills/C-59/bill_text.md

 Subsection 157(4) of the Act is replaced by the following:

-**(4)** Unless the by-laws provide otherwise **and in accordance with any regulations**, any person who is participating in a meeting of shareholders or policyholders under subsection 140(2) **or (2.1)** and entitled to vote at that meeting may vote by means of the telephonic, electronic or other communication facility that the company has made available for that purpose.
+**(4)** Unless the by-laws provide otherwise and in accordance with any regulations, any person who is participating in a meeting of shareholders or policyholders under subsection 140(2) or (2.1) and entitled to vote at that meeting may vote by means of the telephonic, electronic or other communication facility that the company has made available for that purpose.

 ### Section 194